A complexity theory for non-local quantum computation: Some classes and their properties

 \end{definition} With this definition we can state the following theorem.

 \begin{restatable}{theorem}{rephaseclosure} Consider functions $f$ and $g$, and let the rank of $g$ be denoted $m$.
 Then there is a $O(m)$ reduction from a coherent phase protocol for $f\wedge g$ to a coherent phase protocol for $f$.
-Furthermore, the construction is black box and uses $m$ invocations of the protocol for $f$, so that the error in implementing $f\wedge g$ is $m\cdot \epsilon$ where $\epsilon$ is the error in the protocol for $f$. \end{restatable} We give the proof in \cref{sec:phaseproperties}.
+Furthermore, the construction is an oracle reduction and uses $m$ invocations of the protocol for $f$, so that the error in implementing $f\wedge g$ is $m\cdot \epsilon$ where $\epsilon$ is the error in the protocol for $f$. \end{restatable} We give the proof in \Cref{sec:phaseproperties}.

-One related class of NLQCs is the following. \begin{definition} For a unitary $\mathbf{U}_{A'B'}$, a \textbf{coherent $\mathbf{U}$} task is defined by a Boolean function, $f: \{0,1\}^{2n}\rightarrow \{0,1\}^n$.
+One related class of NLQCs is the following. \begin{definition} For a unitary $\mathbf{U}_{A'B'}$, a \textbf{coherent $\mathbf{U}$} task is defined by a Boolean function, $f: \{0,1\}^{2n}\rightarrow \{0,1\}$.
 The goal is to implement the unitary